rali-udem/jsRealB/demos/Bilinguo/README.md

 This document has shown how `jsRealB` was used to build translation drill exercises by taking advantage of the one its most interesting features, the modification of a basic sentence structure by means of parameters and options for both English and French thus creating sentences that are literal translation of each other.
 It is thus possible to build a wide variety of different parallel sentences from a single pair of example.

+#### Acknowledgement

+Thanks to Fabrizio Gotti for his interesting suggestions during the development of this application.

 #### Contact [Guy Lapalme](mailto:lapalme@iro.umontreal.ca)

 [Link to the web application](http://rali.iro.umontreal.ca/JSrealB/current/demos/Bilinguo/index.html)